Proctored exams

 For assistance with proctored exams, email MissouriOnline@umsystem.edu (Mizzou, UMKC, UMSL students) or stgrad@mst.edu (Missouri S&T students).

+Most courses that require online proctoring will use Honorlock.
+Honorlock is a remote proctoring system that uses advanced machine learning and facial detection technology to ensure test integrity.
 The program is optimized to protect your security and privacy while providing a proctored environment to replace classroom testing.

-Learn more about SmarterProctoring
+Learn more about Honorlock

 Alternative assessment